PrestonWest87/NOC_IFC/Documentation/src/llm.md

-# Enterprise Architecture & Algorithmic Specification: `src/llm.py`
+# Enterprise Architecture & Functional Specification: `src/llm.py`

 ## 1. Executive Overview

 The `src/llm.py` module acts as the Cognitive Processing Hub of the Intelligence Fusion Center (IFC).
 In its latest architectural iteration, this module has been heavily refactored to optimize for Local Edge Compute and GPU Memory constraints, such as running open-weights models via LM Studio, Ollama, or vLLM.

 To prevent massive context-window overflows, CUDA Out-Of-Memory crashes, and severe UI latency, the engine implements aggressive text truncation, dynamic chunk resizing, universal Map-Reduce pipelines, and extended timeout tolerances for local inference speeds.
+It also introduces role-bound shift log summarization and dynamic scoring reports for the Executive Dashboard.

 ---